 Personas are fictional characters that represent the goals and behavior of your target group.
 It helps to see personas as archetypes of customers.
 Personas work best as short descriptions that include behavior patterns, goals, skills and attitudes.
 In the best case they include personal details that make them more realistic and sticky.

 Maybe your client has already created personas.
 Great!
 But what if your client has no clue?
 In this case, you can play the role of good fairy.
 No costume required.
 Just ask your client what their ideal customer would be like.
 This is usually a good starting point.
+You can use our free buyer persona template to get started.

 5. Position and Major Competitors